sans-ui-org/sans-ui/src/routes/(section)/components/button/+page.md

 ## Usage

-Buttons allow users to perform actions and choose with a single tap.
-You can deactivate the ripple effect, so we will state that later on.
+Buttons allow users to perform actions with a single click.
+You can also disable the ripple effect, which we will cover later on <Link href="#rippled">this rippled section</Link>.

 <Button>Button</Button>